Boeing 7J7: Flight capability

 Boeing also provided a higher gross weight option for the plane by configuring the in-fuselage part of the wing to hold fuel.
 This option increased the 7J7's range from 2700 to 4250 nmi for a standard (six-abreast) seating configuration, and from 2250 to 3900 nmi for a high-density (seven-abreast) seating configuration.
 Boeing's 7J7 design had the UDF as the baseline engine with a cruise speed of Mach 0.83, according to General Electric, and the aircraft would cruise at an altitude of 41000 ft.

 Storage

 A volume of 50.9 m3 was available for storage.
 26.54 m3 was available in the forward hold, and 15.72 m3 was available in the aft hold.
 It could be used for bulk storage or to hold standard LD3-46 unit load devices, a smaller size of air cargo container that was entering usage with the debut of the Airbus 320.
 The amount of available cabin stowage would be 3 ft3 per passenger, an increase from the per passenger standard of 2 ft3 at the time.

 Specifications

+(Note: This section reflects what was known about the 7J7 concept in August 1987, right before its wishful entry date was delayed.
+At that moment, the aircraft was defined to its greatest detail, though still envisioning the use of technology advances that have never been fully achieved, such as propfan engines.)